 School Counselors (previously referred to as Guidance Counselors) support all students in grades PreK-12 with academic achievement, social and emotional development and career planning.
 Ohio School Counselors are licensed and have completed an approved master’s program and an extensive internship.
 They develop and implement comprehensive school counseling programs that promote and enhance student success by collaborating with families, teachers and administrators.

 Resource retrieved from the Ohio Department of Education (8/25/17).
 For more information on this topic please visit http://education.ohio.gov/Topics/Career-Tech/Caree...

-To learn more about this program, click here.
+To learn more about this program, go to our Timber page.

 - 504 Case Manager

 At the elementary schools we practice the 3R's.
 This language provides common behavioral expectations for all students throughout the buildings.
 This system is the foundation for the 5R behavioral system in place at OJHS and OHS.